apellicerep/intro/index.md

 <img src="portfolio.png" alt="test"
 	title="test" width="550" height="550" />

-This is the 6th project done during my training as a developer in the Teechdegree Fullstack Javascript.
+This is the 6th project that I've done during my training as a developer in the Teechdegree Fullstack Javascript.

 In this project, I created a portfolio site to showcase the projects that I've builted.
 I have used  Node.js and Express to